| Title: | Modeling, Standardization and Testing for Provider Profiling |

 additional arguments that can be passed to the function. |

-By default, the function uses the "exact.poisbinom"
+By default, the function uses the "exact.poisbinom" method.

 The wald test is invalid for extreme providers (i.e. when provider effect goes to infinity).